 Additional guidelines, considering these principles, are developed with the engineering and operations staff to identify the specific points of integration of privacy into the engineering and operations processes.

-We are committed to doing everything we can to stop a breach from ever happening within our systems, but in the event one were to occur, we will notify the relevant Data Controllers and/or supervisory authorities upon becoming aware, but not later than within 72 hours of a data breach.
-Since we are based in California, we are already in compliance with the state's Data Breach Notification law.
+We are committed to doing everything we can to stop a breach from ever happening within our systems, but in the event that one were to occur, we will notify the relevant Data Controllers and/or supervisory authorities upon becoming aware, but not later than within 72 hours of a data breach.

-With speed-of-light of technological innovation, information privacy is becoming more complex by the minute as more data is being collected and exchanged.
+Information privacy is becoming more complex by the minute as more data is being collected and exchanged in real-time.
 Data privacy is focused on the use and governance of Personal Data and data privacy regulations are not going to go away anytime soon.

-TeleSign is building a privacy program that we are proud to share.
+Telesign has built a privacy program that we are proud to share, and that we will continue to improve on.
 For us, compliance with Applicable Data Protection Laws isn’t simply about avoiding penalties.
 In the world of ever rising threats to End User liberties, commitment to personal information privacy is one of the main pillars of customer trust and competitive advantages.